Right here right now

 Glasgow’s live music scene is legendary.
 Over 130 live music acts take place each week in Glasgow, with everything from contemporary to classical music gigs on your doorstep.

 The city is also home to the national orchestras including the Royal Scottish National Orchestra, the BBC Scottish Symphony Orchestra, Scottish Opera and Scottish Ensemble – all of whom have partnerships with RCS to allow our students to work alongside our professional neighbours.
 Outside of London, Glasgow is the largest music economy in the UK.

 From the world-famous King Tut’s Wah Wah Hut and the iconic Barrowlands Ballroom to the SSE Hydro (named as the fourth best entertainment venue in the world), Glasgow lives up to its reputation as Europe’s secret capital of music.

 For students, Glasgow is an inexpensive city to live in.
-Student living costs in Glasgow – including accommodation – are estimated at £114.92 per week (RBS Student Living Index 2015).
+The average cost for student rent in Glasgow is £94.16 per week – well below the national average (Natwest Student Living Index 2016).
 Liberty House, the RCS student accommodation, is only a ten-minute walk away from RCS so transport costs are low.
 Students also receive a free ticket to every RCS show held in our venues – this means free access to hundreds of performances each year.